CBI hires ethics consultancy to overhaul culture

 The allegations at the CBI include claims of harassment and sexual assault including two allegations of rape, one at a summer party held by the group in 2019, another at one of its overseas offices.

-The City of London Police is currently investigating the 2019 allegation.
+The City of London Police is currently investigating the rape allegations.

-The organisation has admitted it hired "culturally toxic" staff and failed to fire people who sexually harassed female colleagues.
+The CBI has suspended day-to-day operations pending an extraordinary general meeting scheduled for 6 June, at which it is expected to outline a new strategy.

-That led a "very small minority" of staff to believe they could get away with harassment or violence against women, the CBI has said.
+When the first allegations of harassment and sexual assault emerged in early April, the lobby group asked the law firm Fox Williams to investigate.

-It asked law firm Fox Williams to investigate the allegations and an interim report led to the organisation sacking Ms Newton-Smith's predecessor, Tony Danker.
+In response to Fox Williams' report, the CBI admitted it had hired "culturally toxic" staff and had failed to fire people who sexually harassed female colleagues.
+That had led a "very small minority" of staff to believe they could get away with harassment or violence against women, the group said.

-The CBI then suspended day-to-day operations pending an extraordinary general meeting scheduled for 6 June, at which it is expected to outline a new strategy.
+An earlier report by the law firm led to the dismissal of Ms Newton-Smith's predecessor, Tony Danker.
+He was the subject of separate complaints of workplace misconduct, for which he has apologised.

-The CBI said Ms Newton-Smith had spoken to more than 250 members in an effort to shore up support.
+The CBI said Ms Newton-Smith had spoken to more than 250 members and former members in an effort to shore up support.

 But some of its most high profile members have deserted the organisation, including John Lewis and BMW.
 Others such as Tesco and Sainsbury's have suspended their engagement.